acherm/acherm.github.io/_posts/2023-10-10-PlantUMLLayoutTricksWithChatGPT.md

 There is a dense and comprehensive [documentation](https://plantuml.com/class-diagram), but there is still a gap between what we want and what we get.
 There are tricks and hacks to overcome default behavior or missing features of PlantUML.
 Here I am sharing a fun session with ChatGPT that have successfully assisted me in a quite creative way!
-The solution seems not in the documentation, and the "hack" can certainly be systematically applied.
+The solution seems not to be in the documentation, and the "hack" can certainly be systematically applied.
-Or did I miss something with PlantUML
+Or did I miss something with PlantUML?

 ## Session and first tries